-- The Flourish Together Federation's education broadband connectivity is provided through Broadband4 and The Flourish Together Federation uses Lightspeed filtering system - Broadband4's Managed Content Filtering powered by Lightspeed systems is a member of Internet Watch Foundation (IWF). - Lightspeed systems has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Lightspeed systems] is blocking access to illegal content including child sexual abuse material (CSAM). - Lightspeed systems blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
-This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - · We filter internet use on all school owned, or provided, internet enabled devices and networks. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection.
+Bromstone Primary School's education broadband connectivity is provided through [BT] and Bromstone Primary School uses Fortinet/Fortigate filtering and monitoring system.

+- [BT] is a member of Internet Watch Foundation (IWF). - o [Fortinet] has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - [Fortinet/NCS Technology] is blocking access to illegal content including child sexual abuse material (CSAM). - [Fortinet/NCS Technology] blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material.
-We work with our internet service provider, filtering provider] and our IT service staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements.

-If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to:

-- turn off monitor/screen or use a screen cover widget, - report the concern immediately to a member of staff, - report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child.

-- Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- We filter internet use on all school owned, or provided, internet enabled devices and networks.
+This is achieved by: - Wireless devices brought in by non-staff are allowed to access the internet using the guest wifi which installs a certificate and ensures the correct filtering is in place. - ${\odot}$ $\,$ Filtering is in place on all computers and internet enabled devices. - Any school- built devices are required to be logged into by the user using them, whether that be Staff or Student, this allows the school to identify any issues that may arise. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with [BT/NCS Technology] and our IT staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff, report the URL of the site to ICT staff. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.

-6.2.4 Appropriate monitoring
+Appropriate monitoring

+- We will appropriately monitor internet use on all school provided devices and networks.
+This is achieved by: - Physical monitoring will be paramount in web usage and web access, however allowing children to explore must also be allowed.
+Log files are regularly sent to the IT Staff and reviewed daily.
+This includes any wireless devices also.